keithrozario/aws_idc_list_user_permissions/README.md

 ## Notes

-If an account or permission set exists with no users attached to it, this report will not have a item on the list for it.
+If an account or permission set exists with no users attached to it, this report will **not** have a item on the list for it.
 Only permissions sets with account assignments associated with actual users will appear on the list.

-Similarly, groups with no users as members will also not appear on the list.
+Groups with no users as members will **not** appear on the list.

+The managed policies and inline policies for each permission set is available in the jsonl file on a per line basis.